shiroamurha/shiroamurha/README.md

 # Shiro Amurha

 python dev, always studying some new things <br>
-almost fluent in english, but i am brazillian <br>
+almost fluent in english, but portuguese is my main language <br>

 <div align="center">